 The top concern for CEOs today isn’t competitors or a recession — it’s cybersecurity.
 See why this is becoming the biggest challenge for an organization’s top executive.

 A business’s top executive has plenty on their minds: the potential of a major recession, competitors nipping at their heels and a shortage of talent.
 However, none of these hot topics are the top concern for US CEOs in 2019 — that banner falls to cybersecurity.
 When there are so many other issues facing organizations, why is cybersecurity the highest business concern for CEOs?
-Perhaps part of the issue is the continual cycle of mainstream media coverage of the massive breaches such as Equifax in 2017 that affected millions of individuals and can cost billions of dollars to resolve.
+Perhaps part of the issue is the continual cycle of mainstream media coverage of the massive breaches such as the “Solarwinds” attack that effected thousands of organizations and whose damage to national security and companies is just beginning to be appreciated.
 It could also be the high-profile challenges that Facebook, Yahoo, Under Armour and Marriott have been facing over the past few years.
-A recent poll of over 1,400 CEOs and senior executives by The Conference Boardpoints to some of the reasons cybersecurity is a top strategic consideration for CEOs in 2019.
+A recent poll of over 1,400 CEOs and senior executives by The Conference Boardpoints to some of the reasons cybersecurity is a top strategic consideration for CEOs.

 One of the key threats facing today’s CEOs is the ability to adequately resource their cybersecurity teams.
 This relatively new need is one that is causing a significant shortage in the hiring market, with organizations wrestling with budget requirements for an increasingly-expensive skill set.
 Unfortunately, the dearth of talent is not just at the executive leadership level, it is also causing IT departments around the country and the world to flounder as they attempt to staff up to meet the growing needs of cybersecurity as well as data compliance requirements.
 These individuals will be in high demand for the foreseeable future as gaining knowledge about cybersecurity requires time and investment in education.
 Savvy CEOs and other technology leaders have been growing these skills internally for the last several years, but having a split focus between cybersecurity requirements and their “day job” can quickly cause individuals to fall behind in the ever-changing security landscape.